suomiosu/Ryugu-boulder-dataset/README.md

 * Publication of the instance segmentation model for automatic boulder detection

 ## Acknowledgement
-This work was supported by research program by ARC-Space, the university of Aizu.
+This work was supported by MEXT Promotion of Distinctive Joint Research Center Program Grant Number JPMXP0619217839/JPMXP0622717003.